AIGCEra/.github/profile/README.md

 <div align=center id="aboutWndNucleus2"><img src="https://user-images.githubusercontent.com/26355688/173934928-815992f1-7a22-4eff-8502-7ca50afc6c6d.png" width="80%" /></div>
 <div align=center id="Excel3"><img src="https://user-images.githubusercontent.com/26355688/173466572-201e0ac1-daf4-4e11-bb88-6d2ba0b70846.gif" width="90%" /></div>

-## **Due to the illusion of human vision, we used to think that the stars we saw were static, so we named them “stellars”, and here we see a similar scene where we used to think that the vast majority of individual desktop windows were static , what we're seeing here, however, is that the interior of the vast majority of individual desktop windows is full of energy.**
+## **Due to the illusion of human vision, we used to think that the stars we saw were static, so we named them “stellars”, and here we see a similar scene where we used to think that the most of individual desktop windows were static, what we're seeing here, however, is that the interior of the most of individual desktop windows is full of energy.**

 <hr />